eper-io/tig/readme.md

 - File cleanup delay can be adjusted to act like a cache or the legal backup.
 - File hashes act like page and segment addresses of Intel and AMD process pages.
 - A simple html [page](https://gitlab.com/eper.io/sat) can build a distributed process leveraging server memory.
+- A process with distributed memory can span across servers supporting serverless and GenAI batch workloads for scale.
+- Second, minute, day, and week retency generations of remote memory servers were able to successfully run workloads like a GC heap.
 - Such a setup can work as an in-memory distributed process with optional nvram swap.
 - Memory mapped, and swap volumes can speed up frequently accessed files.
 - An off the shelf wrapper can customize authorization and security.